-ADT® offers five plans ranging from $36.99 to $49.99 a month.
-The Essentials base plan offers 24/7 monitoring via a landline with a digital keypad, three entry sensors, a motion sensor, a keychain remote, high-decibel alarm, and battery backup.
+ADT offers five plans ranging from $36.99 to $49.99 a month.
+The base plan offers 24/7 monitoring via a landline with a digital keypad, three entry sensors, a motion sensor, a keychain remote, high-decibel alarm, and battery backup.

-- Essentials Plus: $42.99 per month.
-Adds two-way voice that lets you talk with ADT® representatives from your home.
+For $42.99, you can add two-way voice that lets you talk with ADT representatives from your home.

-- Premium Protection with ADT Pulse: $49.99 per month.
-This system includes all features from Essentials, but drops the two-way voice but adds remote control of your system via your smartphone as well as text and email alerts.
+Finally, for $49.99, the Pulse Select system drops the two-way voice but adds remote control of your system via your smartphone as well as text and email alerts.